jonroby/mod-cli/README.md

 ...
 ```

-And then in `src/components/Counter.js`, below the decrement buttion, add an
+And then in `src/components/Counter.js`, below the decrement button, add a
 button with its `onClick` handler set to the newly generated `reset` function,
 which is already available from `this.props`.
 ```